 Megan is an integral part of both the clinical and surgical teams at the Fitzmaurice Hand Institute.
 Facilitates her own full schedule of clinic and urgent care patients and assists in surgeries.

 Previously, she practiced as a Physician Assistant in several specialties including hand trauma surgery, plastic surgery, urgent care, occupational health, and internal medicine.
 She is experienced in hand trauma and has both assisted and treated patients with upper extremity fractures, tendon injuries, nerve injuries, and complicated wounds.

 Megan has been extensively trained in Dr. Fitzmaurice’s surgical techniques.
 She is also educated on the latest advances in both hand surgery and regenerative medicine through Dr Fitzmaurice.

-Her professional interests include stem cell technology, treating upper extremity sports injuries, and trauma.
+Her professional interests include regenerative cell therapy, treating upper extremity sports injuries, and trauma.

 Megan serves as the Advanced Practice Director and Educational Director at the Fitzmaurice Hand Institute and is responsible for teaching and preparing advanced practice professionals for evaluation and certification as hand and wrist specialists by Dr. Fitzmaurice.
 She also serves as the preceptor for students from the ASU medical program.